Skip to content

 Example

-In this example, we explain provenance metadata of brain segmentation performed by two experts on the same T1w file.
+In this example, we explain provenance metadata of manual segmentations performed by two experts on the same T1w file.
 Consider the following BIDS study dataset:

 ├─ dataset_description.json